INTRODUCTION AND HISTORY

 SOS - The Raymond Rountree Jr. Foundation, Inc. is a Colorado 501c3 non-profit organization dedicated to providing affordable, transitional, and sustainable wrap-around services to those individuals and family members impacted by the consequences of addictive drug use.
 Sufficient treatment is both time extensive and expensive, so we strive to set a path to recovery that alleviates financial pressure and provides ongoing support from initial entry to conversion sustained.

-Since our inception in 2018, we are thankful to have assisted several individuals with scholarships for the appropriate treatment programs for drug, alcohol, and opioid addiction.
+Since our inception in 2018, we are thankful to have assisted several individuals with applications for the appropriate treatment programs for drug, alcohol, and opioid addiction.
 While this early impact is encouraging, we’re striving to create immediate and continued growth in our support outreach.
 For those clients who have successfully completed therapeutic treatment and are dedicated to maintaining the balance of their mind, body and soul, our foundation provides the following services:

 1. Medical Treatment Solutions